 What do codeine pills do to you?
 What are the side effects and whatever else you would add in for me?

 Codeine is an opioid/narcotic analgesic that is typically used to reduce coughing or to relieve mild or moderate pain.
-It is often used in combination with other medications.
-However, codeine can have harmful interactions with many substances (like medications, herbal supplements, alcohol, narcotics, and so on), so it is in a person's best interest to discuss with a health care provider all other substances they are taking before beginning a prescription of codeine.
+It's often used in combination with other medications.
+However, codeine can have harmful interactions with many substances (like medications, herbal supplements, alcohol, narcotics, and so on).
+So, it's good to discuss with your health care provider all other substances you are currently taking before being prescribed codeine.

 Codeine acts in the central nervous system (CNS).
 Opioids attach to specific opioid receptors (found in the brain, spinal cord, and gastrointestinal tract) and when this happens, opioids can effectively change the way a person experiences pain.
 Codeine can affect regions of the brain that influence how we perceive pleasure, which could result in an initial feeling of euphoria after taking the medication.
 Codeine may also produce drowsiness, cause constipation, and (depending on the amount taken) depress breathing.

 More common (and much less severe) side effects of codeine may include dizziness, light-headedness/feeling faint, and nausea or vomiting.
 However, if anyone taking codeine begins having seizures/convulsions, severe dizziness or drowsiness, low blood pressure/slow heartbeat, severe weakness, difficulty breathing, severe mood changes, or any other alarming symptoms, s/he will want to contact a health care provider immediately.